top of page

 • Super Adobe

-• Countertops: Quartz, recycled glass, or concrete are great choices.
+• Countertops: Quartz, recycled glass, or concrete are excellent choices.

-• Paints and finishes: Choose low-VOC or zero-VOC paints to improve indoor air quality.
+• Paints and Finishes: Opt for low-VOC or zero-VOC paints to improve indoor air quality.

 • Appliances: Energy Star-rated appliances save electricity and water.